Print Friendly

 Abbreviations: Inc = Incompletive Aspect; 1sB First Person Singular, Set B; 3sA = Third person singular, set A; 1sPoss = First person singular, possessive

-In example 1, the absolutive marker (Set B) /-in-/ denotes the object “me” and the ergative marker (Set A) /-u-/ the subject “she”.
-Note that both subject and object are marked on the verb itself.
-Ergative markers are known as “set A” and absolutive markers as “set B”.
-The prefix /k-/ is the incompletive marker, as you know, and the verbal root is /sik’ij/.
+In example 1, the absolutive marker (Set B) /-in-/ denotes the object “me” and the ergative marker (Set A) /-u-/ the subject “she.”
+Note that both subject and object are marked in the verb itself.
+Ergative markers are known as “set A” and absolutive markers as “set B.” The prefix /k-/ is the incompletive marker, as you know, and the verbal root is /sik’ij/.

 Ex.
 2